Last updated in February 2023

 Bakeries and treats

-Location: Holloway Road (Highbury and Islington)/Camden (Camden)*
+Location: Holloway Road (Highbury and Islington underground)

 Location: Broadway Market, Hackney (Bethnal Green)

-An effort to get to Broadway Market on a Saturday (9am-5pm) rewards you with the 100% gluten free bakery stall with to die for gluten free donuts.
+An effort to get to Broadway Market on a Saturday (9am-5pm) rewards you with the 100% gluten free bakery stall with to die for baked goods and gluten free donuts.
 Yes the panic will set in as you question whether they really are gluten free but just relax and enjoy the delights that they are.